neontapir/neontapir.github.io/_posts/2019/2019-04-09-Development-Managers-at-the-Daily-Standup.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 7, episode 5
+### Agile Chuck Wagon, season 7, episode 5

 Today, Chuck brings a controversy from work to the podcast.
 He makes a case for the ability for development managers to attend daily standup.
-He talks about the policy that brought this topic to mind, as well as a critique of how the policy was rolled out.

-  (length: 11 min)
+He talks about the policy that brought this topic to mind, as well as a critique of how the policy was rolled out. (length: 11 min)